While Disney Plus

-That friendly era is over.
+That era is over.
 The team behind Disney Plus hopes its deep family-friendly library of content will draw many people away from Netflix.
-In addition, Disney Plus has a huge lineup of original shows and movies that are poised to rival anything on Netflix.
-That includes one of 2019’s most anticipated TV shows, the Star Wars action series The Mandalorian.
+In addition, Disney Plus has a growing lineup of original shows and movies that are poised to rival anything on Netflix.
+That includes the Star Wars action series The Mandalorian.

 So in the battle between Disney Plus vs Netflix, which one should you pick if you had to only subscribe to one?
 We will give you our opinion, but ultimately it’s up to you to decide which service will be streamed on your set-top box, smartphone, tablet, game console, or smart TV.